JLHerreraCortijo/drc_elections/README.md

 registered voters, total votes, and specific candidate votes across various administrative levels, enhancing the dataset's analytical depth.
 7. **Geographic Harmonization**: Geographic data is aligned with the electoral dataset, ensuring consistency in spatial analysis.
-Distances from each administrative unit to the Uganda and Rwanda border are computed.
-Distances in m from each territory centroid to each candidate's home territory are computed.
+Distances (as log10(distance in km)) from each administrative unit to the Uganda and Rwanda border are computed.
+Distances (as log10(distance in km)) from each territory centroid to each candidate's home territory are computed.
 8. **Conflict Data Integration**: Conflict data (UCDP and ACLED) is integrated to provide a contextual understanding of the election periods, categorized by types of violence and involved parties.